Counter-monotonic Risk Sharing with Heterogeneous Distortion Risk Measures: Risk-seeking agents

 Before we proceed, we introduce some additional terminology and notation that will be useful in our further analysis.
 Given $n$ distortion functions $h_i \in \mathcal{H}$ for $i=1,\ldots, n$, their inf-convolution $\dsquare_{i=1}^{n} h_i(x) : [0,1]\mapsto \mathbb{R}$ is defined as

 Similarly, the sup-convolution can be defined as

-Here we also introduce the sup-convolution since it will be useful in our analysis and simplify our result.
-Note that the inf-convolution of real functions $h_1,\dots,h_n$ are similar to the inf-convolution of risk measures, but the domain is restricted to real numbers in $[0,1]$.
+Here we also introduce the sup-convolution since it will be useful in our analysis and will simplify our result.
+Note that the inf-convolution of real functions $h_1,\dots,h_n$ is similar to the inf-convolution of risk measures, but the domain is restricted to real numbers in $[0,1]$.

 \begin{theorem} Suppose that $h_{i}\in \mathcal{H} $ is continuous and convex for $i\in[n]$, and that $X\in \mathcal{X}^{\perp}$ with $\X=L^+$ or $\X=L^-$.
 Then